Mudasir-Wazir/Uber_data_engineering_project/README.md

 ## Description

 The goal of this project is to perform data analytics on Uber data using various tools and technologies, including GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.
+This is an end to end project where we start with a csv file, create a logical design, transform the dataset, use the GCP and Mage for ETL pipeline creation, use BigQuery and fianlly create a dashboard with Lokker Studio.

 ## Architecture : Raw data (cloud) -> ETL[Mage , Mage VM] -> Analytics[BigQuery] -> LookerStudio
 <img src="architecture.jpg">